opf/openproject/docs/faq/README.md

 Please go to https://www.openproject.org/newsletter/ and submit your data to receive our newsletter.
 Another option would be to agree to receive the newsletter when creating your account.

 ## FAQ regarding features

+Please find information on the features of OpenProject [here](https://www.openproject.org/collaboration-software-features/) and a comparison between Enterprise on-premises, Enterprise cloud and Community Edition [here](https://www.openproject.org/pricing/#compare).
+The community platform to see and [issue](../development/submit-feature-idea/) feature ideas can be found [here](community.openproject.com).

 ### Is it possible to use multiple languages in OpenProject?